mgeier/insipid-sphinx-theme-nursery/doc/showcase/images.rst

     :align: left

 Text after left-aligned image.
 Some more text.
 Some more text.
 Some more text.
 Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.

 .. image:: insipid.png
     :alt: Example image showing the text "insipid Sphinx theme"
     :align: right

 Text after right-aligned image.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
+Some more text.
 Some more text.
 Some more text.
 Some more text.
 Some more text.

 Figure